macjuul/CHExodius/README.md

 * id - The entity ID of the projectile
 * type - returns the entity type of the entity that hit a block
 * location - returns the location of _the block the arrow hit_

+###entity_combust
+*Event data:*
+* id - The entity ID of the projectile
+* type - returns the entity type of the entity that hit a block
+* duration - The duration the fire will last for

+*Mutable fields:*
+* duration